-My hotel recommendation for your one day in Hiroshima is Hiroshima Washington Hotel.
+Even if you’re only spending one day in Hiroshima, you’ll need a place to rest your head.
+So my hotel recommendation is Hiroshima Washington Hotel.
 It’s affordable, spotless, and extremely well located in the center of Hiroshima.
 Plus you can get to the train station very quickly from the hotel.
-That way, you won’t waste your one day in Hiroshima.
+That way, you won’t waste your time on your one day in Hiroshima.

 One Day in Hiroshima

 What to Pack?

 - A cell charger so you can take all the beautiful pictures of your one day in Hiroshima that you want

 - If you’re not from Japan or the US, you need a universal adapter if you’re going to plug in electronics.
 Japanese electrical outlets don’t work with UK or non-UK European plugs.
 I suggest the NEWVANGA travel adapter.
 It’s usable with any electrical outlet in the world, so you won’t need to keep buying new adapters.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded in a foreign country without help.
 But with travel insurance, you’re protected even if you are attacked by some flying carp.